ozaner/ozanerhansha.github.io-OLD/_posts/math/prob-notes/00-0-0-prob-notes-1.md

 Notice that while we cannot represent the above as a cartesian product of two sets (i.e. it doesn't have a [cartesian factorization](\cartesian-product#cartesian-factorization)) because the set of possible choices of the second element changes for every choice of the first element, we do know the *cardinality* of the set of second choices and thus can still use the basic principle.

 ## Permutations
-Given a set of $n$ distinct elements, we can use the basic principle to derive the number of way we can arrange, or **permutate**, them.
+Given a set of $n$ distinct elements, we can use the basic principle to derive the number of ways we can arrange, or **permutate**, them.
 If we have $n$ choices for the first element, $n-1$ for the second and so on, we are left with:

 $$n(n-1)(n-2)\cdots 3\cdot 2\cdot 1=n!$$